Joe-Joy/run-time-scripts/script-preparation.md

 echo "\
 Usage: demo [OPTIONS]
 Starts a demo with the based on the supplied options.
-    --H or --hostname  Mandatory:* Pass the hostname.
+    --H or --host      Mandatory:* Pass the hostname.
     --A or --address   Mandatory:* Pass the address
 "
 }